Know your rights under the home care package programme

-The Charter of Aged Care Rights is a document provided by the Commonwealth Department of Health.
+The Charter of Aged Care Rights is a document provided by the Aged Care Quality and Safety Commission.
 The Charter outlines the rights of consumers receiving services under the home care package programme.

-The Charter underpins what you should expect from your chosen service provider.
+The Charter covers 14 important rights for you or your loved one and underpins what you should expect from your chosen service provider.
 You have the right to: